How the motion of the Moon affects the seeds and the water of our oceans.

 Gravity determines the movement, exploited by force d.

-In planet Earth, cumulative-dissipative processes allow a decrease of entropy, without degradation of energy.
+In planet Earth, cumulative-dissipative processes allow a decrease of entropy, without overall degradation of energy.

 Application in agriculture.